Red Skelton: Film work

 Skelton's contract called for MGM's approval prior to his radio shows and other appearances.
 When he renegotiated his long-term contract with MGM, he wanted a clause that permitted him to remain working in radio and to be able to work on television, which was then largely experimental.
 At the time, the major work in the medium was centered in New York; Skelton had worked there for some time, and was able to determine that he would find success with his physical comedy through the medium.
 (Note: Examples of pre-World War II television programming from WNBT, New York; the station is known as WNBC today.)
 By 1947, Skelton's work interests were focused not on films, but on radio and television.
 His MGM contract was rigid enough to require the studio's written consent for his weekly radio shows, as well as any benefit or similar appearances he made; radio offered fewer restrictions, more creative control, and a higher salary.
 Skelton asked for a release from MGM after learning he could not raise the $750,000 needed to buy out the remainder of his contract.
-He also voiced frustration with the film scripts he was offered while on the set of The Fuller Brush Man, saying, "Movies are not my field.
+He also voiced frustration while on the set of The Fuller Brush Man with the film scripts he was offered, saying, "Movies are not my field.
 Radio and television are."
 (Note: Keaton became frustrated because of Skelton's focus on his radio program, while Skelton wanted better film scripts.
 Gehring quotes Skelton's movies vs radio and television statement while on the set of The Fuller Brush Man as, "Movies are not my friend.
 Radio and television are."
 In a 1948 interview, Skelton explained that his MGM salary was $2,000 weekly and that his radio salary was $8,000 per week.
 The cost of answering his MGM fan mail was billed to Skelton.
 When Skelton agreed to make appearances approved by MGM, he did not receive the fee for his work; it went to MGM, which continued to pay him the contracted $2,000 per week.
 Since Skelton's radio program participation was noted in his MGM contract, his radio show salary went to him and not to MGM.)
 He did not receive the desired television clause nor a release from his MGM contract.
 In 1948, columnist Sheilah Graham printed that Skelton's wishes were to make only one film a year, spending the rest of the time traveling the U.S. with his radio show.